koopuluri/xnote-web/README.md

 Description from homepage:

-`React is a JavaScript library for creating user interfaces by Facebook and Instagram.
+"React is a JavaScript library for creating user interfaces by Facebook and Instagram.
 Many people choose to think of React as the V in MVC.

-We built React to solve one problem: building large applications with data that changes over time.`
+We built React to solve one problem: building large applications with data that changes over time."

 The application is modularized into 4 react folders, each corresponding to a page in the app:
 - **/xnote-article**: deals with reading and annotating a single article